hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 To me, these conclusions make no sense, and are almost deliberately non-explanatory.
-But the fact there is a "thisness" at all is apparently a metaphysical fact.
+But the fact there is a "thisness" at all is unavoidable.
-The quiddity of having a mind is the experience of mental sensations, also called *qualia*.
+For instance, the quiddity of having a mind is the experience of mental sensations, also called *qualia*.
-These qualia seem undeniable, though efforts to explain them away, or comfortably ensconce them in a physicalist framework, are heroic and often amusing.
+I don't think it's plausible to deny qualia, though efforts to explain them away, or comfortably ensconce them in a physicalist framework, are heroic and often amusing.
 I would be very surprised if someone could one day extract my subjective experience of the colour red from the standard model Lagrangian, but good luck to them.